Variable refrigerant flow: Description

 VRF systems may be air or water cooled.
 If air cooled, VRF condensing units are exposed to outside air and may be outdoors, and condensing units are the size of large refrigerators, since they need to contain a large condenser (heat exchanger) which has a large surface area to transfer heat to the surrounding air, because air doesn't have a high heat capacity and has a low density, volumetric thermal capacity and thermal conductivity thus needing to transfer heat into a large amount of air volume at once.
 If water cooled, the condensing units are placed indoors and are much smaller and cooled with water by a closed type or circuit cooling tower or dry cooler.

 Japan

 VRF systems have been used in Japan since the 1980s.
 By 2007, in Japan, VRFs are used in 50% of midsize office buildings (up to 70,000 ft^{2} or 6,500 m^{2}) and 33% of large commercial buildings (more than 70,000 ft^{2} or 6,500 m^{2}).

 Home automation integration

 There are dedicated gateways that connect VRFs with home automation and building management systems (BMS) controllers for centralized control and monitoring.
-In addition, such gateway solutions are capable of providing remote control operation of all HVAC indoor units over the internet incorporating a simple and friendly user interface.
+In addition, such gateway solutions are capable of providing remote control operation of all HVAC indoor units over the internet.